Negligence in Florida

 Comparative Negligence: The 2023 Paradigm Shift

-Effective March 24, 2023, Florida shifted from a "pure" comparative negligence system to a "modified comparative negligence" standard under Fla.
+For 50 years, following Hoffman v.
+Jones, Florida used a "pure" comparative negligence rule.
+Effective March 24, 2023, the state shifted to a "modified comparative negligence" standard under Fla.
 Stat. § 768.81.

 Assumption of Risk